majorrawdawg/todo-app-flask-react/README.md

 # Todo App

-A full-stack Todo application with a Flask backend and React frontend.
+A full-stack Todo application with a Flask backend and React frontend, featuring a polished UI and optimized backend performance.

 ## Features

 - Create, edit, and delete tasks
 - Mark tasks as complete
-- Clean UI design with intuitive UX
+- Clean, intuitive UI with subtle 3D effects
+- Optimized backend for improved performance and stability

 ## Tech Stack

 - Backend: Python, Flask
 - Frontend: React
 - Database: SQLite (easily upgradable to PostgreSQL)
+- Additional: Flask-Limiter, Flask-Caching, Marshmallow for validation

 ## Prerequisites